kadena-community/kadena.js/packages/apps/docs/src/pages/marmalade/concrete-policies/collection-policy.md

 in shorts these steps are as followed:

 - **The Birth of the Collection**: Establishing a new digital space to host unique tokens, similar to naming an art exhibition.
+It's as simple as calling the create-collection function and setting the parameters.
 - **Crafting the Tokens**: Assigning each token a unique ID and defining its rules, like ownership and transfer rights.
 - **Minting - The Final Touch**: Embedding the token onto the kadena blockchain,